-The Allied relinquishment of the countryside negatively affected the psychology of those living in rural areas that had previously sided with the Saigon regime.
-Pro-GVN peasants recognized at Tet that government officials and ARVN troops placed their own self-preservation over that of their rural supporters.
+The Allied relinquishment of the countryside negatively affected the psychology of those living in rural areas who had previously sided with the Saigon regime.
+Pro-GVN peasants recognized during the Tet Offensive that government officials and ARVN troops placed their own self-preservation over that of their rural supporters.
 When push came to shove, the loyal peasantry, especially the rural Catholics, understood they could no longer trust the GVN to protect them from the Vietcong.
 Formerly neutral peasants concluded that they had little reason to grant the Saigon regime their loyalty either; it was just too dangerous to do so.
-Tet underscored a reality of life in rural South Vietnam that few top officials in the U.S. Mission in Saigon wanted to admit; the Vietcong could enter GVN territory almost at will and punish the peasants for their allegiance to the Saigon regime.
+Tet underscored a reality of life in rural South Vietnam that few top officials in the U.S. Mission in Saigon wanted to admit; the Vietcong could enter GVN territory at will and punish the peasants for their allegiance to the Saigon regime.
 Referring to the GVN’s retreat from the countryside, and its abandonment of its rural loyalists, a disenchanted American aid worker said, “They [the South Vietnamese] are presiding over the destruction of their own pacification program.”
-For this official, it was highly unlikely the GVN would get another chance to persuade the peasantry to join the Allied cause.

 Further south, in heavily-populated Binh Dinh Province along the central coastal plain, where the Americans and South Vietnamese had worked for years to pacify the peasantry, the Tet Offensive completely nullified previous Allied achievements in pacification.
-In the first weeks of Tet, a total of 17 RD teams abandoned the field and another 31 teams went missing.
-One American aid worker, who witnessed the GVN’s rout across Binh Dinh, stated, “It has all gone down the drain…You work like hell here and then in one night it’s all lost, all that work – gone.”
+In the first weeks of Tet, a total of seventeen RD teams abandoned the field and another thirty-one teams went missing.
+One American pacification worker, who witnessed the Allied rout across Binh Dinh, stated, “It has all gone down the drain…You work like hell here and then in one night it’s all lost, all that work – gone.”

 Prior to Tet, CIA field agents estimated that the GVN had a functioning administration in 7,200 of South Vietnam’s 12,300 hamlets.
-However, by April 1968, and the end of the offensive, the GVN maintained a presence in only 4,400 hamlets.
-At that later date, nearly two-thirds of South Vietnam’s hamlets were either entirely under Vietcong control or had become contested hamlets without any known government.
-Knowledgeable Americans with the U.S. Mission doubted the effectiveness and durability of the GVN presence in its 4,400 hamlets.
+However, at the end of the Tet Offensive, the GVN maintained a presence in only 4,400 hamlets.
+By April 1968, nearly two-thirds of South Vietnam’s hamlets were either entirely under Vietcong control or had become contested hamlets without any government administration.
+At the U.S. Mission, some officials doubted the effectiveness and durability of the GVN presence in its 4,400 hamlets.

-When the Communists moved into formerly contested or Government (GVN)-controlled hamlets, they did what they had always done; they established a new government, organized various associations, put peasants to work erecting fortifications, and recruited young men and women into the Vietcong’s various military organizations, including the assault youth, local militia, and main forces.
+When the Communists moved into formerly-contested or GVN-controlled hamlets, they did what they had always done; they established a new government, organized various associations, put peasants to work erecting fortifications, and recruited young men and women into the Vietcong’s various military organizations, including the assault youth, local militia, and main forces.
 The Vietcong also hunted down and executed GVN and ARVN officials marooned behind their lines.
-Generally though, the Communists, according to the head of the U.S. Central Intelligence Agency, Richard Helms, behaved themselves.
-In late February 1968, Helms apprised President Johnson of the situation prevailing in areas recently captured by Communist forces, he told the President, “…the Viet Cong and North Vietnamese have treated the people in the countryside rather decently.”
+Generally, though, the Communists, according to Richard Helms, head of the Central Intelligence Agency, behaved themselves.
+In late February 1968, Helms apprised President Johnson of the situation prevailing in areas recently captured by Communist forces, he told Johnson, “…the Viet Cong and North Vietnamese have treated the people in the countryside rather decently.”

 New York Times, “U.S. Dead at 543 in Week, A Record,” Tom Buckley, February 23, 1968.